ospalh/anki-addons/pages/Local CSS and DIY night mode.md

 title: Local CSS
 subtitle: Adapt card styles to time and place
 id: localcss
-main_file: Local%20CSS.py
+main_file: Local%20CSS%20and%20DIY%20night%20mode.py
 status: working
 type: addon
-date: 2012-10-30
+date: 2013-04-12
 status_color: green
 status_text_color: white
-abstract: Add styling from a local CSS file.
+abstract: "Add styling from a local CSS file.
 With this, the card style can be adapted to time (night colors) and place (small fonts on small screens, big fonts on big screens, ...).
+Also add classes for a DIY night mode."
 first_image: three_styles.png
 first_caption: "The same card with different styles"
 first_alt: "An Anki review window, split and showing different fonts and color schemes in different parts."